Pavel-Hrdina/Zettlkasten/Journal/2023-Oct-27 - Daily Stoic Reflection.md

 3. **How can I decatastrophize today's problems?**
 	- Even in your darkest hours, you must search for the light, the light that is hope.
 This will be your guiding star that you must follow until you reach it, until you become one with your own soul that you have become distant from, that you have shut your self from.
 Do you believe that things that seem impossible may just be possible?
 Do you give up just before finding striking gold?
 You are just a human being and your goal in this life is to bring peace to others, so know that giving in to your urges, sadness and anger in moment of truth seeing, will prove to be a big blunder that you will have a hard time recovering from.
 4. **What is within my control and what is not**
-	- Only my [[Control Over Judgment|Judgment]] is under my control and nothing else is.
+	- Only my [Judgment](../SLIP-BOX/Control%20Over%20Judgment.md) is under my control and nothing else is.
 So take actin and then be at peace for nothing else is under your control.

 ### Evening